Banging Toolbox

 You should always have it beside or behind you, this limits the risk of tripping and entanglement.

-Keeping this in mind allows you to work fast and keeps the work area looking neat.
+Keeping this in mind lets you work fast and keeps the work area looking neat.

 What are the heat requirements for different heating jobs?